abhutan1/Amazon-Whole-Foods-Delivery-Slots-Finder/README.md

 If you want to play around with code and develop on it, download the code from this repo and follow the instructions for **Developer Mode** from Chrome Web Store.

 **Compatibility**
 - Google Chrome on Mac, Windows
 - Only works for Whole Foods ordered through www.amazon.com

 # How does it work?
 - The script in the extension can be kicked off by clicking on the extension icon while on the the Whole Foods ![Schedule Your Order Page](Schedule_Your_Order_Page.png)
 - The script reads the webpage and tries to find delivery slots using keywords like "AM", "PM", etc.
 - Alerts the user if a delivery slot is found. *Note: The alert can be toggled off by clicking the extension icon.*
 - Tries to navigate back to the *Schedule Your Order* page if it ends up on an unknown page somehow.

 **Disclaimer**
 - This extension does not guarantee that delivery slots will be found.
 - This extension is not an automated checkout system.
 It will fire an alert if a slot is found and stop.

+# Inspiration
+I was having a hard time finding delivery slots for groceries from Whole Foods on Amazon due to high coronavirus related demand.
+This situation was made even harder by Amazon randomizing the release of slots every day.

+In order to help flatten the curve and not starve due to lack of groceries, I built this chrome extension for myself but I am putting this out here with hopes that it can potentially help out others trying to get groceries.

 # Credits
 - Icons (chatbots - 16x, 24x, 32x, 64x, 128x) are taken from [Flaticon](www.flaticon.com)